MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/walkthrough-help-azure.md

 3. Click Send, and make sure that the value in the **Status** field is **201 Created**.
 4. If you have prepared custom Help content for multiple languages, repeat these steps to create a unique index for each language.

-The index does not contain any data until it has been processed by an *indexer*.
+The index is not an index until it has been processed by an *indexer*.
+Like the librarian who maintains the index over the books in a library, the indexer for your search service populates the index based on a search.
 For more information, see [Indexers in Azure Cognitive Search](/azure/search/search-indexer-overview).

-### To create an indexer
+### <a name="searchindexer"></a>To create an indexer

 1. In Postman, create a new POST request that has the following parameters: